DevExpress/devextreme-demos/JSDemos/Demos/Charts/Doughnut/description.md

 In this demo, the PieChart is populated with data taken from a simple JavaScript array.

-## Specify the Series Type and Palette

-The PieChart allows you to specify the [type](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#type) of the pie chart series and the [palette](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#palette) to be applied to colorize series and their elements.
-In this demo you can see the component with the *doughnut* series type and the 'Soft Pastel' palette.
+The PieChart allows you to specify the [type](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#type) of the pie chart series.
+In this demo you can see the component with the *doughnut* series type.

-## Configure Series

-You can assign one or several series to the [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/) property and specify the following settings:
+You can use the [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/) property to configure one or several series or apply the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/commonSeriesSettings/) object to configure all series in the PieChart.

-- Set the [argumentField](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#argumentField) property to an appropriate field name, if you want to bind a series to data directly.
+If you want to bind a series to data directly, set an appropriate field name to the [argumentField](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#argumentField) and [valueField](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#valueField) properties.
 Alternatively, you can [use a series template](/Documentation/Guide/UI_Components/Chart/Data_Binding/Bind_Series_to_Data/#Using_a_Series_Template) to bind series to data if a data source field contains names for series.

+## Display Point Labels

-- Use the [label](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/) property to make the labels [visible](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/#visible), specify [format](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/#format) and display [connectors](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/connector/).
+PieChart allows you to display and configure labels for series.
+Use the [label](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/) property to make the labels [visible](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/#visible), specify [format](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/#format) and show [connectors](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/connector/).

-You can also use the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/commonSeriesSettings/) object to configure all series in the PieChart.

-## Specify Title and Tooltips
+## Enable Tooltips

-If you need to show a title, assign the needed text to the [title](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/title/) property.
-Besides, for each series you can display a [tooltip](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/), specify its [format](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#format) and apply a [custom template](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#customizeTooltip).
+For each series you can add a [tooltip](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/), specify its [format](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#format) and apply a [custom template](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#customizeTooltip).
 In this demo, you can see the tooltip when you hover a series or its label.

-## Configure Legend

-The PieChart component can include a legend, that helps you distinguish and identify the points of the displayed series.
-Each point is presented by an item on the legend.
-An item marker identifies the point's (slice's) color.
-An item label displays a value of the  corresponding point.
-Use the [legend](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/legend/) property to set up PieChart legend properties to the required values.
-To learn more about the legend and its properties, refer to the [Legend](/Documentation/Guide/UI_Components/PieChart/Legend/Overview/) topic.

-## Export Doughnut PieChart
+## Export Chart to Image

-To allow a user to export Doughnut PieChart into the PNG, JPEG, and SVG file or print the chart, set the [export.enabled](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/export/#enabled) property to true.
+To allow a user to export PieChart into the PNG, JPEG, and SVG file or print the chart, set the [export.enabled](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/export/#enabled) property to true.
 In this demo, the exporting is enabled and you can click the "Exporting/Printing" button in the chart.
 This button invokes a drop-down menu with export and print commands.